Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/04_understanding_encryption.md

 - Known peer networks (you decide who to trust)
 - Private applications
-- Seigr ecosystem (content-addressed, pre-authorized peers)
+- Content-addressed systems with pre-authorized peers

 **Not suitable for:**